Erebot/Erebot/docs/src/Installation.rst

 -----------

-Once Erebot (core files + a few modules) has been installed, you can `write a configuration file`_ for Erebot (usually named ``Erebot.xml``).
+Once Erebot (core files + a few modules) has been installed, you can `write a configuration file`_ for Erebot (usually named :file:`Erebot.xml`).

-When this is done, the bot can be started, assuming that PHP can be found on the ``PATH`` using one of the following commands.
+When this is done, the bot can be started, assuming that PHP can be found in your :envvar:`PATH` using one of the following commands.
 Exactly what command must be used depends on the installation method.

 ..  sourcecode:: bash